frankjwu/frankjwu.github.com/README.md

 # License

-The following directories and their contents are Copyright Frank Wu.
-You may not reuse anything therein without my permission:

-* _posts/
-* images/

-All other directories and files are MIT Licensed.
-Feel free to use the HTML and CSS as you please.
-If you do use them, a link back to http://frankjwu.com would be appreciated, but is not required.
+If you'd like to reuse or republish one of my posts (anything in the _posts/ directory), please ask me first.
+Everything else is MIT Licensed.
+Feel free to use the HTML and CSS for your own blog, although I would really appreciate a link back to http://frankjwu.com.
+Thanks!